slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.

 <!--
+Getting rich is a function of being happy with what you have, spending less than you make, and time.

 > *'You and I know that it isn't what a man has that constitutes wealth.
 No-it is to be satisfied with what one has-that is wealth.' -- Mark Twain*
 -->